hashicorp/consul/website/source/docs/guides/acl-replication.md

 layout: content_layout
 products_used:
   - Consul
-description: You can configure tokens, policies, and roles to work across multiple datacenters.
+description: Configure tokens, policies, and roles to work across multiple datacenters.
 ---

 You can configure tokens, policies, and roles to work across multiple